Matthew Continetti

-Matthew Joseph Continetti (born June 24, 1981) is an American journalist and a senior fellow in Social, Cultural, and Constitutional Studies at the American Enterprise Institute.
+Matthew Joseph Continetti (born June 24, 1981) is an American journalist and Director of Domestic Policy Studies at the American Enterprise Institute and as of 2025, a columnist for The Wall Street Journal and a contributor to its Potomac Watch podcast.

-Life and career
+Early life and education

-Continetti was born in Alexandria, Virginia.
-He is the son of Cathy (née Finn) and Joseph F. Continetti.
+Continetti was born in Alexandria, Virginia, on June 24, 1981, the son of Cathy (née Finn) and Joseph F. Continetti.
 Continetti graduated from Columbia University in 2003.
-While in college he wrote for the Columbia Spectator, the Intercollegiate Studies Institute's magazine, CAMPUS, and the Columbia Political Review.
-In summer 2002, he did a Collegiate Network internship at National Review, where he worked as a research assistant for Rich Lowry.
-He joined The Weekly Standard as an editorial assistant, and later became associate editor.
-He is now a contributing editor to National Review.
+While in college, he wrote for the Columbia Spectator, the Intercollegiate Studies Institute's magazine, CAMPUS, and Columbia Political Review.
+In summer 2002, he did an internship for the Intercollegiate Studies Institute's student journalism program, Collegiate Network, at National Review, where he was a research assistant to its editor, Rich Lowry.